-- Remove sausage from smoker, and immediately shock in an ice water bath until the sausage has cooled, and to stop the cooking process.
+Remove the sausage from the smoker, and immediately shock it in an ice water bath until the sausage has cooled, and to stop the cooking process.

-- Remove sausage from bath; air dry, or pat dry with paper towels.
+Remove sausage from the bath; air dry, or pat dry with paper towels.
 Refrigerate or freeze for longer storage.

 Recipe Credit: Habanero Smoker